 Shallal Qureshi

-Children's House Coordinator and SENCO
+Children's House Coordinator and SENDCO

 Shallal Qureshi

-Children's House Coordinator and SENCO
+Children's House Coordinator and SENDCO

 Shallal Qureshi is trained as an AMI 3-6 Montessori guide.
 She also holds a BA from Kings College London and a PGCE in Primary Education.
 After working in the classroom for several years, she is now enjoying her role as the Children's House Coordinator & Special Educational Needs and Disabilities Coordinator (SENDCO) across all the Maria Montessori Institute’s Children’s Houses.
 Shallal spends her days supporting children, teachers, parents and families, with a philosophy of inclusion at the centre of her work.
 She serves as a board member of the Montessori Society AMI UK and enjoys writing on a range of education topics, with a particular interest in the development of self-discipline at a young age.